Welcome to our English Department

 Examination Board: AQA

-Progression: Studying English Language and English Literature provides excellent preparation for either English Literature or English Language & Literature at A Level.
-Even if you choose not to study English at A level, well developed English skills are vital in all areas of Sixth Form and further academic study.
+If you have studied both English Language and English Literature, and achieved a GCSE grade 5 in both, you can study either English Literature or English Language & Literature at A Level.
+Even if you choose not to study English at A level, well developed English skills are vital in all areas of Sixth Form study.
+All employers look for good standards of English.